ixlab/vidformer/README.md

 **License:** Vidformer is open source under [Apache-2.0](./LICENSE).
 Contributions are welcome.

-**Acknowledgements:** Vidformer is supported by the U.S. National Science Foundation under Awards #2118240 and #1910356.
+**Acknowledgements:** Vidformer is based upon work supported by the National Science Foundation under Awards #2118240 and #1910356.